marimo-team/marimo/docs/getting_started/installation.md

     _Make sure the environment is activated before installing marimo and when using marimo._ Install other packages you may need, such as numpy, pandas, matplotlib, and altair, in this environment.
-When you're done, deactivate the environment with `deactivate` in the terimnal.
+When you're done, deactivate the environment with `deactivate` in the terminal.

     Learn more from the [official Python tutorial](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments).